 Part Time admission is available for students who want to earn the MSW degree.
 The curriculum is designed for students to complete the degree within 3 1⁄2 years.
 The Part Time curriculum begins in the summer semester.
 Students are strongly encouraged to remain with the Part Time curriculum once admitted.
-Students who want to change to the full time program must declare the change by the end of the first summer semester.

 Applicants who want to obtain the MSW degree, but do not fully satisfy the requirements for admission may be given consideration for provisional admission status.
 Provisional Admission may be granted to applicants whose GRE analytical writing score and/or GPA fall below the minimum required for admission.
-The student must earn a grade of "B" in each course during the first semester of enrollment in order to remain the MSW Program.
+The student must earn a grade of B in each course during the first semester of enrollment in order to remain the MSW Program.